The Energy Law Institute offers both an LLM programme and a PhD programme.

 Energy Fundamentals Course

 Each year we offer an Energy Fundamentals course.
-The two-day course is offered to students and lawyers who are members of ENRLI, and features lectures from leading academics and practitioners in energy law.
+The two-day course is offered to students and lawyers who are members of ELI, and features lectures from leading academics and practitioners in energy law.